0xC0000054/sc3k-indexed-file/Readme.md

 Listing the entries in multiple IXF files can be accomplished by passing a root directory to be searched instead of an individual file path: `SC3KIxf -l <SC3K root>`

+#### Printing the number of IXF Entries

+This can be done by running the program without any command line switches.
+The entries will be printed to standard output.

+Printing the number of entries in a single file: `SC3KIxf BUILDFAM.ixf` Printing the number of entries in multiple IXF files can be accomplished by passing a root directory to be searched instead of an individual file path: `SC3KIxf <SC3K root>`

 # License

 This project is licensed under the terms of the MIT License.